 b.
-Backcountry, Hiking and Mountain Bike Trails
+Cross--country, Hiking and Mountain Bike Trails

-Gore Mountain has approximately 14.6 miles of groomed cross country ski trails, with terrain ranging from "easiest" to "most difficult."
+Gore Mountain has approximately 14.6 miles of approved crosscountry ski trails averaging 12 feet in width, with terrain ranging from "easiest" to "most difficult."
 The trails form several loops located on the lower part of Gore Mountain, as illustrated on Figure 7, Existing Conditions (South).